DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes-server.md

 - *Description* : Define attributes that will contain sensitive data, like passwords.
   It will indicates Hermes to not cache them.
 The attribute names set here must exists as keys in [attrsmapping](#hermes-server.datamodel.data-type-name.sources.datasource-name.attrsmapping).
 They'll be sent to clients unless they're defined in [local_attrs](#hermes-server.datamodel.data-type-name.sources.datasource-name.local_attrs) too.
-As they're not cached, they'll be seen as added EACH TIME in diff.
+As they're not cached, they'll be seen as added EACH TIME the server will be restarted, and the consecutive events will be sent.
 - *Mandatory* : No
 - *Type* : string[]